Notifications

 Overview

-The Indigenous Reconciliation Initiative – Cultural Stream (IRI-CS) supports Indigenous-led initiatives that enhance, protect, or revitalize Indigenous languages, heritage, culture and arts.
+The Indigenous Reconciliation Initiative – Cultural Stream (IRI-CS) supports Indigenous-led initiatives that enhance, protect, or revitalize Indigenous languages, heritage, cultures and arts.

-If you are looking for funding for capacity and opportunity development projects, see the Economic Stream.
+Note: If you are looking for funding for economic development projects, see the Economic Stream.

 Funding